Mach 2 (film)

 Mach 2 is a 2001 American direct-to-video action disaster thriller film directed by Fred Olen Ray.
-It was the first film to feature the airliner Concorde being hijacked.

 Plot

 U.S. Senator Stuart Davis, running against the Vice-President, plans a trip to the Balkans to negotiate the release of American servicemen being held hostage by terrorists.
 Before he leaves, he receives a disk documenting evidence that the Vice-President has been trying to revive the American economy by causing a war in the Balkans.
 He announces his plans at Washington Dulles International Airport to show it to both sides in the hopes of ending the situation.
 He boards Concorde flight 209 to Paris along with some Air Force Officers and news employees.

-Unexpected Secret Service agents turn up and board the Concorde.
-After takeoff, the secret service agents led by Barry Rogers, shoot an Air Force officer and his men hijack the Concorde in mid-flight.
-Barry takes Stuart and the others hostage and forces him to hand over the disk in order to prevent the war being averted.
-In the cockpit, Barry announces to the Dulles International Airport air traffic controller that the agents are armed with a nuclear device and threaten to crash the Concorde into Paris.
+Secret Service agents turn up unexpectedly and board the plane.
+Shortly after takeoff, the agents – revealed to be rogues working for the president's administration, hijack the Concorde in mid-flight.
+Their leader, Barry Rogers takes all the passengers hostage including Stuart, and forces him to hand over the disk in order to prevent the war being averted.
+In the cockpit, Barry poses as a Balkan terrorist and informs Dulles ATC control that they are armed with a nuclear device and threaten to crash the Concorde into Paris.

-Air Force Officer, Jack Tyree, arrives at the cockpit, where Stuart is held hostage, and overpowers one of Barry's men, accidentally shooting the co-pilot in the process.
-Jack helps fly the Concorde and later frees Stuart.
-Later, another agent arrives and shoots Captain Roman and takes Jack hostage.
-Having brought with them two pairs of parachutes, the men jump off the plane, after revealing that there was no nuclear device aboard the aircraft.
-The two men land and steal a car and escape along some cliffs.
+Air Force Officer Jack Tyree is also led to the flight deck where Stuart is held hostage.
+He overpowers one of Barry's men, accidentally shooting the co-pilot in the process.
+Jack takes over, but another agent shoots Captain Roman and removes Jack from the flight deck.
+Having previously descended to 10,000 feet, Barry and his remaining henchman parachute off the plane, after revealing that the nuclear bomb is a hoax.
+They land in a mountainous terrain in northern France, and drive off in a getaway car.